pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 # Use Assist and AI to Play my Music?

-See [here](../integration/voice.md).
-This adds a PLAY command to a specific player.
 The core HA voice intents support NEXT TRACK, (PREVIOUS TRACK is coming), PAUSE, UNPAUSE and VOLUME to a specific player or to an area.
 HA does not intend to add any more media player actions at this time so you will need to use custom sentences to cover any other of your requirements.
 See this [discussion for how](https://github.com/orgs/music-assistant/discussions/2176).

 # Use volume normalization?
 How does it work?